-Goal 1 (National): Increase the academic performance and prepara GEAR UP students. tion for po ostsecondary education for WV GEAR UP Objectives Baseline Goal Outcome Attained By: 1a: The percentage of GEAR UP students who pass Algebra 1 or its equivalent by the end of ninth grade.
+GEAR UP students.
+WV GEAR UP Objectives Baseline Goal Outcome Attained By 1a: The percentage of GEAR UP students who pass Algebra 1 or its equivalent by the end of ninth grade.
 [GPRA 1] 84.6% 90% Year 4 1b.
 The average daily attendance of cohort students will increase.
 [Required Program Measure A] 93.1% 95% Year 4 1c.
 The rate of students taking at least one Dual Enrollment course will increase.
-[Project-Specific Measure] Year 1 5% from baseline Year 5 Goal 2 (National): Increase the rate of high school graduation and peducation for GEAR UP students.
+[Project-Specific Measure] Year 1 5% from baseline Year 5 Goal 2 (National): Increase the rate of high school graduation and participati on in postsec condary education for GEAR UP students.
 2a: The percentage of GEAR UP students who graduate from high school.
 [GPRA 2] 90.7% 96% Year 6 2b: The percentage of GEAR UP students and former GEAR UP students who are enrolled at an IHE.
 [GPRA 4] 47.5% 55% Year 6 2c: The percentage of current GEAR UP students and former GEAR UP students who enrolled at an IHE and persisted to the second year of postsecondary education at the initial or a subsequent IHE.
 [GPRA 5] 68.4% 75% Year 7 2d: The percentage of GEAR UP students promoted on time to successive grade levels.
-[Required Program Measure B] 99.7% 99.7% Annually Goal 3 (National): Increase educational expectations and knowledge preparation and financing among GEAR UP students and their family secondary op tions, 3a.
+[Required Program Measure B] 99.7% 99.7% Annually Goal 3 (National): Increase educational expectations and knowledg preparation and financing among GEAR UP students and their fami secondary op tions, 3a.
 The percentage of GEAR UP students who complete the Free Application for Federal Student Aid.
-[GPRA 3] 60.7% 67% Year 6 Objective 4 (WVGU): Increase students' and educators' hope and postsecondary plans. expectatio ons for studer its' future 4a: WVGU students will increase hope as reported by the Child Hope Scale.
+[GPRA 3] 60.7% 67% Year 6 Objective 4 (WVGU): Increase students' and educators' hope and postsecondary plans. expectatio ons for studer nts' future 4a: WVGU students will increase hope as reported by the Child Hope Scale.
 [Project-Specific Measure] Year 1 5% from baseline Year 6 4b: WVGU educators, counselors, and administrators will increase students' educational aspirations/expectations of postsecondary options annually.
-[Required Program Measure C] Year 1 5% from baseline Year 6 4c: WVGU middle and high schools will increase their College-Going Culture.
+[Required Program Measure C] Year 1 5% from baseline Year 6 4c: WVGU middle and high schools will increase their College- Going Culture.
 [Project-Specific Measure] Year 1 10% from baseline Year 7